 Following Thoreau’s death and the retirement of Emerson the Transcendentalist movement died out after the Civil War.
 Mark Twain once referring to it “the Gilded Age,” said it died because of an increase emphasis on materialism.
 In the 1870s there were two attempts to revive transcendentalism but both failed.

 Examples of the spirit of transcendentalism can be seen continuing into the 20th century.
-Walt Whitman claimed transcendentalism lid him in the writing of Leaves of Grass; more than likely, Emily Dickinson could have said the same about her poetry.
+Authors like Walt Whitman claimed transcendentalism lid him in the writing of Leaves of Grass; more than likely, Emily Dickinson could have said the same about her poetry.
 Nathaniel Hawthorne, although never fully accepting the principles of transcendentalism, was profoundly affected by it.
 So was Charles William Elliot who traced the inspiration for his elective system in collegiate education to Emerson; as was John Dewey with his progressive education.

 Others influenced by the philosophy were Mary Eddy Baker, founder of the Christian Science Church.
 She was especially influenced by Bronson Alcott.
 Early leaders of the British Labour Party, who with the help of the philosophies of Thoreau and Mohandas Gandhi, helped formed the anti-Nazi resistance movement during World War II.